polirritmico/subrenamer/README.md

 SubRenamer
 ==========

-A simple script to change all srt filenames accordly to the video files in the dirctory.
+A simple script to change all srt filenames accordly to the video files in the directory.